syncfusion-content/blazor-docs/blazor/mention/working-with-data.md

 ### OnActionFailure event

-The `OnActionFailure` event triggers when the data fetch request from the remote server fails.
+The `OnActionFailure` event is a built-in event of Mention component that is triggered when an error occurs while fetching data from a remote server.
+This event can be used to handle errors that may occur during the data fetch process and take appropriate action, such as displaying an error message or retrying the request.

 {% highlight razor %}